 (BTW, static-linking is a necessary feature for many secure and embedded environments -- not fully supporting it also a serious bug in my estimation.)

-#3 Updated by woods about 6 years ago
+#3 Updated by woods over 6 years ago

 At the moment the following manually generated "src/plugin-static.h" file seems to do the trick, though I've nowhere near tested all functionality yet -- just the minimum my site requires. #ifdefs are not used for PCRE or libz because my pkgsrc module requires those as non-optional dependencies.
 The opening comment is of course from the (inadequate, IMO) docs.

 * The modules are executed in the order as they are specified.
 Loading

 * mod_auth AFTER mod_fastcgi might disable authentication for fastcgi